webscraperio/web-scraper-documentation/docs/Web Scraper Cloud/Data quality control.md

 ![Fig. 1: Data quality control][data-quality-control-image]

-### How to detect whether quality control has failed
+### How to detect whether data quality control has failed

+Data quality control fails if one of the configured criteria is not met.

-**1. Data quality control tab in sitemap**
+**1. Data quality control tab in sitemap details page**

-As you see in the image above, there are slider indicators **red/green** - that's one of the ways of telling which data control setting is failing.
+If last scraping job value for the specific criteria is lower than configured, slider indicator will be in **red**.

 **2. Notifications**

-More information here [Notifications][notifications]
+Notifications about failed data quality control can be received via Cloud or e-mail.
+More information can be found in [Notifications page][notifications].

 ### Set data quality control with suggested values

-If there is at least one scraping job finished in the data quality control tab, you will see the button **Fill with suggested values**.
-It will fill data quality control settings based on previous scraping job data.
+If sitemap has at least one finished scraping job, it is possible to configure data quality control automatically by clicking on **Fill with suggested values**.
+This will adjust data quality control settings based on the previous scraping job data.

 ### Delete related data quality notifications on save

-As you see in the image above there is a checkbox called **Delete related data quality notifications on save**, if it's checked, we will delete all related data quality notifications for that exact sitemap.
+With **Delete related data quality notifications on save** option checked, all previous data quality notifications for that exact sitemap will be deleted.

 [notifications]: Notifications.md